pr0f3ss/HPCE/README.md

 HPCE is a high-performance chess engine written in C++ that supports:

+- **Deep Neural Network Input Sequence/Token Generation**: Integrate our engine backend into your deep neural network to parse games into tokens.
+- **Transformer DNN implementation**: Discover our machine learning model for move evaluation.
 - **PGN File Streaming**: Parse and manage chess games in the Portable Game Notation (PGN) format.
 - **Customizable Chess Rulesets**: Extend and modify piece behavior with an adaptable ruleset.
 - **Test Driver**: Comprehensive testing capabilities to validate engine functionality.